Johannesburg

 Modderfontein Nature Reserve.
 Photo: Heather Mason for Johannesburg In Your Pocket.

 Mountain Sanctuary Park is wonderful for a day hike or an overnight stay.
-You don't have to work too hard before arriving at the pristine, cascading rock pools, and if you hike no further these can easily keep you occupied for the day.
-This private nature reserve is unique in that there's no set path, so it's a choose-your-own-adventure kind of hike with 1,000 ha of veld to explore using a map provided at reception.
-Good news for semi-experienced hikers or those who do well with orienteering, but guided hikes are offered (approx 3 – 4.5 hours) if you'd prefer.
-The property has beautiful rock formations and a wide variety of animals and birds indigenous to the Magaliesberg, as well as sites for rock climbing and abseiling (own gear is required).
+You don't have to work too hard before arriving at the pristine, cascading rock pools, and if you hike no further, these can easily keep you occupied for the day.
+This private nature reserve is unique in that there's no set path, so it's a choose-your-own-adventure kind of hike with 1,000ha of veld to explore using a map provided at reception.
+Good news for semi-experienced hikers or for those who do well with orienteering, guided hikes are offered (approx 3 – 4.5 hours) if you'd prefer.
+The property has beautiful rock formations, and a wide variety of animals and birds indigenous to the Magaliesberg, as well as sites for rock climbing and abseiling (your own gear is required).

 Day visitors can pay for their passes at the reception of Mountain Sanctuary Park.
 Note there is also a vehicle entrance fee of R100.
 To book a guided hike, contact +27 82 707 5538; Mon – Sun from 08:00 – 17:30; find directions here.